garrandall/popular-music-data/tracks/whatever-en-vogue.md

 I'm giving you my love
 So do take care, please be gentle with my heart
 'Cause everything I do is 'bout you, baby
-Baby, I don't wanna be apart, ooh
+Baby, I don't wanna be apart, oh
 I've been loving you from the start
 Here's my heart, here's my heart
 Everything I do is all about you, baby